Gentner Drummond: Early life, education, and military career

-Drummond enlisted in the United States Air Force in March 1985, served for eight years, reached the rank of captain, and flew F-15C Eagles.
+Drummond was commissioned in the United States Air Force in March 1985, served for eight years, reached the rank of captain, and flew F-15C Eagles.
 During the Gulf War, he took part in the first combat mission of Operation Desert Storm on January 17, 1991, and was one of the first three pilots interviewed by pool reporters after the mission.
+Drummond said during the war he ignored orders to shoot down an unidentified plane and was arrested by military police.
+The plane was later identified as a "Saudi Arabian prince" and Drummond was released with commendations.
 He earned a Distinguished Flying Cross for "superb situational awareness, airmanship and understanding of the established rules of engagement", three Air Medals, and four Aerial Achievement Medals during his service.
 Drummond completed 32 missions with 190 hours of flight time during the conflict.

 After his military service, Drummond then worked as a staffer for U.S. Senator David Boren, the last Democratic senator from Oklahoma, between 1993 and 1994.
-He then earned a Juris Doctor in the night program at Georgetown University Law Center.
+He then attended the night program at the Georgetown University Law Center where he earned a Juris Doctor degree in 1995.